webmachinelearning/proofreader-api/README.md

   unsigned long long startIndex;
   unsigned long long endIndex;
   DOMString correction;
-  sequence<CorrectionType> type; // exists if proofreader.includeCorrectionTypes === true
+  sequence<CorrectionType> types; // exists if proofreader.includeCorrectionTypes === true
   DOMString explanation; // exists if proofreader.includeCorrectionExplanations === true
 }

 enum CorrectionType { "spelling", "punctuation", "capitalization", "preposition", "missing-words", "grammar" };
 ```

-`type` only exists when the proofreader object is configured with `includeCorrectionTypes = true`, while `explanation` only exists when the proofreader object is configured with `includeCorrectionExplanations = true`.
+`types` only exists when the proofreader object is configured with `includeCorrectionTypes = true`, while `explanation` only exists when the proofreader object is configured with `includeCorrectionExplanations = true`.

 Each correction could be associated with multiple correction type labels.
 For example: